 Paleotraining is a style of training that is designed to simulate the way people lived in ancient times.
-It typically combines bodyweight exercises with cardiovascular activities to simulate the types of physical activity our hunter-gatherer ancestors would have done.
+It usually consists of bodyweight exercises and cardiovascular activities that are similar to what our hunter-gatherer ancestors would have done to stay fit.
 It also includes eating Paleo foods, which are foods that our ancestors would have eaten.
 The goal is to improve health and fitness and provide a workout close to our ancestors.
-Although this training style has been getting much attention recently, it isn’t exactly a new concept.
-The idea of exercising as our hunter-gatherer ancestors did is by no means a modern one; it’s been around for decades.
+Although this training style has been getting much attention recently, it isn’t a new concept.
+The idea of exercising as our hunter-gatherer ancestors did is by no means modern; it’s been around for decades.
 Vision, Mission,

 What are the Benefits of Paleotraining?

 Paleotraining is the practice of strenuous resistance training with limited use of the most common equipment and an almost exclusive focus on the body’s natural movements.
 It has been proven to strengthen the body’s musculoskeletal system and is one of the most effective and safe exercises for developing strength and endurance.
 Just as in other forms of training, the muscles adapt to the stress put on them.
 Muscles in a state of equilibrium are not well-suited to strenuous activity.
 To develop, they must be forced to do more work than they would in a normal state.